rgwilton/iana-yang-guidance/draft-verdt-iana-yang-guidance.md

 **Scenario**: A registry entry is marked as obsolete (e.g., because support has been removed).

-**YANG Module Change**: Change the status of the corresponding enum or identity from "deprecated" (or "current") to "obsolete".
+**YANG Module Change**: Change the status of the corresponding enum or identity from "deprecated" (or "current" or implied "current" when no status is specified) to "obsolete".

 **Classification**: Non-Backwards-Compatible (NBC)

 **Version Change**: Increment MAJOR version (e.g., 1.0.0 → 2.0.0)

-**Extension Required**: rev:non-backwards-compatible MUST be added
+**Extension Required**: `rev:non-backwards-compatible` MUST be added

 **Rationale**: Changing status to "obsolete" indicates that the value MUST NOT be used, which breaks compatibility with implementations that may still use it.